althonos/pronto/README.rst

 Usage
 ^^^^^

-Currently there are 2 classes which both inherit from Ontology: **Obo** and **OwlXML**.
-To parse the right kind of file you have to use the right class, although that will probably change to the future to provide an unique **Ontology** class.
-Right now though you can still use the Ontology class as a base to merge other ontologies into.
+The class Ontology is likely the one you'll use the most if all you want is to browse ontologies.
+It can be used to import ontologies in .owl (sometimes seen as .ont) and .obo formats, merge, and export ontologies to a rudimentary obo file.

 Instantiate an obo ontology and getting a term by accession number:

 .. code:: python

     import pronto
-    ont = pronto.Obo('path/to/file.obo')
+    ont = pronto.Ontology('path/to/file.obo')
     term = ont['REF:ACCESSION']

 Display an ontology in obo format and in json format: